Phase Separation and Ripening in a Viscoelastic Gel: Viscoelastic ripening theory

-If the initial elastic expansion of cavities is significant, $\lambda_{\tn c} \gg 1$, we can also delineate a purely elastic ripening regime, $r_0 < \bR < \lambda_{\tn c}r_0$, that does not depend on relaxation properties~\cite{Dufresne2020}.
+If the initial elastic expansion of cavities $\lambda_{\tn c}$ is significant, $\lambda_{\tn c} \gg 1$, viscoelastic growth is preceded by a purely elasticity-controlled regime bounded by $r_0 < \bR < \lambda_{\tn c}r_0$, that does not depend on relaxation properties~\cite{Dufresne2020}.
 Figure~\ref{fig:PD} summarizes the growth regimes~\footnote{This figure does not cover the case in which initial nucleation and growth of small clusters follows a $R\sim t^2$ scaling~\cite{RatkeVoorhees2002}.}.
 Interestingly, for a strongly shear-thinning material the behavior becomes qualitatively different from a Maxwell material.
-At $b > 3$ the slope of the boundary in Fig.~\ref{fig:PD} turns negative; small clusters are limited by Ostwald ripening, while larger domains fall into the viscoelastic ripening regime.
+At $b > 3$ the slope of the boundary in Fig.~\ref{fig:PD} turns negative; small clusters are limited by Ostwald ripening, while larger domains fall into the viscoelastic ripening regime (Fig.~\ref{fig:powerlaw}).

 Having extensively analyzed viscoelastic relaxation, we note that the viscoelastic matrix could form a brittle crack if the elastic stress exceeds the fracture strength $p_{\tn {frac}} = \sqrt{\Ey \Gamma/R}$ and $R \ge \Gamma/\Ey$, with $\Gamma$ the fracture energy of the material~\cite{Kim2020}.
 We find the elastic stress that can be produced by surface tension-driven domain growth is limited to $p_{\tn{el}} \sim \gamma/R$, Eq.~\eqref{eq:sigmag}.
 Thus, formation of a brittle crack would require the surface tension to exceed the fracture energy, $\gamma > \Gamma$.
 However, since surface tension is typically orders of magnitude smaller than the fracture energy~\cite{Kim2020}, we conclude that viscoelastic relaxation is the dominant out-of-equilibrium process leading to stress relaxation in surface-tension driven coarsening.